barrett203/CapstoneStudy_AdvancedGoogleAnalytics/README.md

 plt.title('Monthly hours by last evaluation score', fontsize='14');
 ```
 ![Evaluation](https://github.com/barrett203/CapstoneStudy_AdvancedGoogleAnalytics/blob/main/MonthlyHoursBy_LastEvaluationScore.png "Evaluation")
+* The scatterplot indicates two groups of employees who left: overworked employees who performed very well and employees who worked slightly under the nominal monthly average of 166.67 hours with lower evaluation scores.
+* There seems to be a correlation between hours worked and evaluation score.
+* There isn't a high percentage of employees in the upper left quadrant of this plot; but working long hours doesn't guarantee a good evaluation score.
+* Most of the employees in this company work well over 167 hours per month.
 7)Examine whether employees who worked very long hours were promoted in the last five years.
 ```
 # Create plot to examine relationship between `average_monthly_hours` and `promotion_last_5years`